Back to School Sale: $100 OFF Sitewide Shop now

 A Look at What Epilators AreThe temporary nature of early hair removal approaches and their setbacks was why players in the beauty and personal upkeep space continue to invent new methods.
 Epilators came as an improvement to waxing, which uses strips or sugar to remove hairs from their roots.
 These devices do the same but with more precision.
 With epilators, you can uproot fine and short hairs that the best wax would miss.

-According to historical records, the first epilators emanated from Israel in 1986 by Mepro.
+According to historical records, Mepro’s first epilators were manufactured in Israel in 1986.
 Today, many notable brands like Braun, Remington, and Panasonic manufacture these beauty gadgets for home and commercial use.
-They utilize electricity or batteries to drive their motors which roll the tweezer-like head in a manner that collects many hairs and uproots them.
+The motors drive the tweezers, which roll the head in a manner that collects hairs and uproots them.

 Considering the location of hair roots – two layers deep into the skin – it’s no surprise why epilation hurts.
-Can you remember the last time you or someone inadvertently removed a strand from your leg?
+Can you remember when you or someone inadvertently removed a strand from your leg?
 How pleasant was it?
 Now, imagine a device grabbing as many as 30 strands at once and uprooting them.

 Do All Epilators Look Alike?